zefhemel/silverbullet-libraries/Git.md

 ---
 This library adds a basic git synchronization functionality to SilverBullet.
 It should be considered a successor to [silverbullet-git](https://github.com/silverbulletmd/silverbullet-git) implemented in Space Lua.

-The following commands are implemented:
+The following commands are currently implemented:

 ${widgets.commandButton("Git: Sync")}